Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/starting-out.md

 ---
-id: mlapi_starting_out
+id: starting_out
-title:  Learning with MLAPI Introduction
+title:  Learning with Golden Path Introduction
 description: Introduction to the Golden Path series, explaining the underliying aim of the series
 ---